Denis2054/Context-Engineering-for-Multi-Agent-Systems/gpt-6-astra/README.md

 **Artwork:** *Simultaneous Visions* by Umberto Boccioni.
 The workshop image above is a crop from the supplied desktop screenshot; for the artwork reference, see [WikiArt — Simultaneous Visions, 1912](https://www.wikiart.org/en/umberto-boccioni/simultaneous-visions-1912).
 WikiArt lists the work as public domain.

 ---
+## Introduction

+GPT-6 Astra represents a profound shift in AI: not simply intelligence that describes or influences the external world, but intelligence that can **perceive an environment, reason about it, and take actions within it.** This convergence of software, perception, tools, hardware, and environment moves AI toward a new class of **physically embedded intelligence**—with potentially transformative benefits for highly skilled domains such as medicine, engineering, and scientific research, where expertise can require years of training and remain inaccessible to many.
+At the same time, the same capability creates serious risks: a system able to perceive and act can amplify the capabilities of cybercriminals and other malicious actors.
+As AI becomes increasingly merged with the environments in which it operates, **governance, human oversight, security, and sovereign implementation become fundamental requirements—not optional safeguards.**

 ## 1. What this workshop teaches